RFID tracking pillar page

 6. RFID vs. barcodes and QR codes

-RFID is a type of wireless communication technology used to identify objects within a specified radius, specifically useful for industries that need tracking solutions for their inventory levels (such as cargo logistics or equipment rental).
+RFID is wireless communication technology used to identify objects within a specified radius.
+This technology is particularly useful for industries that need tracking solutions for their inventory levels, such as cargo logistics or equipment rental companies.
 Think of RFID as an upgraded and smarter version of scanning barcodes or QR codes.

-Example: Imagine all the tags that you see attached to clothes in a store.
+Example: Imagine all the tags attached to clothes in a store.
 Did you know that they all have RFID capabilities?
 If their circuits get in contact with the circuits inside the gates at the exit, electromagnetic coupling will happen.

-This is a type of simple and continuous coupling, that has been around us for decades already.
-However, there are more advanced RFID ecosystems nowadays, capable of identifying larger volumes of data and updating your system with valuable information.
+This is a type of simple and continuous coupling, that has been around us for decades.
+However, there are more advanced RFID ecosystems available.
+These can identify larger volumes of data and update your system with valuable information.

-Now, what is an RFID ecosystem?
-It’s pretty simple.
-There are 4 components that make up the whole ecosystem: an antenna, a transceiver, a transponder and a database.
+What is an RFID ecosystem?
+It’s pretty simple, 4 components make up the entire ecosystem: an antenna, a transceiver, a transponder, and a database.

 Basic RFID system

-The antenna and the transceiver are often working together, even combined under one entity, such as an RFID reader.
-The reader is the main institution that connects the transponder and the database.
-They come in many shapes and sizes, but most often can be categorized as static or mobile devices.
+The antenna and the transceiver often work together and are combined as one object: an RFID reader.
+An RFID reader is the main point of contact between an RFID transponder and a database.
+RFID readers come in many shapes and sizes, but most often can be categorized as static or mobile devices.

 1. An example of a static reader can be a conveyor belt with RFID capabilities.
 This solution is optimal for large warehouses that often deal with consistent lines of supply.
-Think of a large retailer warehouse that must always keep high levels of the same stock in their connected retail stores.
+Think of large retail warehouses that must always keep high levels of the same stock in their retail stores.
 It would be easier to have an automated and fixed tracking system using RFID, to ensure efficient and quick practices.

-2. On the other hand, mobile readers perform best in volatile environments, when different types of inventory are required on a daily basis.
-Think of the event rental industry.
-In one day, you could cater to two different events that need different types of equipment.
-It would be easier to pack equipment up manually and scan everything using the RFID reader.
+2. On the other hand, mobile readers perform best in volatile environments, where different types of inventory are required daily, such as in the event industry.
+Many event companies cater to multiple different types of projects in a day or week.
+Each of these requires different equipment.
+In this scenario, it’s easier to manually pack items and scan them using RFID.

 Transponders are another important element of the RFID ecosystem.
-They are also called tags or chips.
-They have different shapes and sizes, but typically are smaller, making it easy to attach to inventory pieces.
+They are also called RFID tags or RFID chips.
+These also come in different shapes and sizes but are typically smaller, making it easy to attach to inventory pieces.

 As mentioned above, RFID tags come in different shapes and sizes.
 However, they all contain the same base components: an integrated circuit and an antenna.
 Tags can typically be classified into two categories: active tags and passive tags.